AIDL-PROJ-2022/enhanced-srgan/README.md

 \end{aligned}
 $$

-where MSE is the L2 loss and $MAX_f$ is the maximum existing signal value in our original “known to be good” image.
+Where MSE is the L2 loss and $MAX_f$ is the maximum existing signal value in our original “known to be good” image.

 ### 8.5 Network Interpolation